stanelake/stanelake.github.io/_posts/2021-06-27-06 PricePrediction.md

 ### Replacing NaN Values:

 - Clearly, not all 'NaN' values need to be discarded.
-- The data columns have vatrous data types and we need to replace the these missing values in a consistent manner
+- The data columns have various data types and we need to replace the these missing values in a consistent manner
 - We do this for both the test and training data
 - We will replace 'NaN' values depending on some conditions as follows:
     - If the data in the column is numerical replace NaN with the mean